ibm-cloud-docs/vmwaresolutions/services/hcx_considerations.md

 The HCX on {{site.data.keyword.cloud}} service seamlessly extends the networks of on-premises data centers into {{site.data.keyword.cloud_notm}}, which allows you to migrate virtual machines (VMs) to and from the {{site.data.keyword.cloud_notm}} without any conversion or change.

 This service is available only to VMware vCenter Server on {{site.data.keyword.cloud_notm}} with Hybridity Bundle instances that are deployed in V2.3 and later.
+The current HCX on {{site.data.keyword.cloud_notm}} version that is installed is 3.5.1.
 {:note}

 You can upgrade your existing vCenter Server instance to a vCenter Server with Hybridity Bundle instance.
-For more information about upgrading your instance and deploying the HCX on {{site.data.keyword.cloud_notm}} service, see [Procedure to upgrade to the vCenter Server with Hybridity Bundle instance](/docs/services/vmwaresolutions/vcenter?topic=vmware-solutions-vc_applyingupdates#procedure-to-upgrade-to-the-vcenter-server-with-hybridity-bundle-instance).
+For more information about upgrading your instance and deploying the HCX on {{site.data.keyword.cloud_notm}} service, see [Procedure to upgrade to Hybridity Bundle](/docs/services/vmwaresolutions/vcenter?topic=vmware-solutions-vc_upgrade-lic#vc_upgrade-lic-procedure-upgrade-to-hybridity).

 A vCenter Server instance with HCX on {{site.data.keyword.cloud_notm}} is limited to three simultaneous connections from on-premises sites.
 {:note}